jlepage/cfFramework/README.md

-# cFramework
+# cfFramework
-cFramework is a CFML MVC Framework
+cfFramework is a CFML MVC Framework